rish-16/vit-tensorflow/README.md

 # vit-tensorflow
-TensorFlow wrapper of Vision Transformer from the paper "An Image Is Worth 16x16 Words" by Dosovitskiy et al.
+TensorFlow wrapper of Vision Transformer from the paper "An Image Is Worth 16x16 Words" by Dosovitskiy et al. that's currently under review for ICLR 2021.

 ###  Why

 Inspired by Phil Wang's `vit-pytorch` [wrapper](https://github.com/lucidrains/vit-pytorch), I hoped to build something similar in TensorFlow.
+Besides, it's a cool side-project to embark on!

 ###  Installation

-You can install `vit-tensorflow` locally via `pip`:
+You can install `vit-tensorflow` via `pip`:

 ```bash
 pip install vit-tensorflow